tinacms/tina.io/content/docs/getting-started/backends.md

 //...
 ```

+Notice how we removed `initialValues` in lieu of `loadInitialValues`, which fetches data asynchronously on form creation.

+You can use `initialValues` when your data has already been fetched or defined.
+For example with Next.js, you can load data via `getStaticProps` and it is passed to the page component as props.

 ## Saving Content

-Next we'll adjust the `onSubmit` function to send the updated data back to this API:
+Next we'll adjust the `onSubmit` function.
+When the editor clicks the 'Save' button in the sidebar, `onSubmit` will be called, sending the updated data back to the API:

 **src/App.js**